JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 As we waited on the platform, I started to think about what I was going to get.
 Maybe some *Micronauts* comics?
 Maybe some *Archie* comics which I still liked but weren’t as “cool” as super-hero comics?
 Maybe something else?

 Before you knew it we were at 34th Street in Herald Square.
-I kinda knew the lay of the land around these streets there—since that’s where my parents usually went to discount shop on the weekends—but this time it was a wee but different because we were headed to Madison Square Garden.
+Despite being a kid, I kinda knew the lay of the land around these streets there—since that’s where my parents usually went to bargain hunt on the weekends—but this time it was a wee bit different because we were headed to Madison Square Garden; a place I never really went to.

-This convention was definitely not big enough to justify it taking up Madison Square Garden, but it did take up some small part of the space that wasn’t the main arena for an event like this.
+While Madison Square Garden was huge, the convention was definitely not big enough to justify it taking up that amount of space.
+But it did take up some small part of the building that wasn’t the main arena for an event like this.

 As we walked inside, it was exactly what I expected it to be: Basically a huge flea market… Just slightly nicer.
 Piles of folding tables filled with tons of white boxes with plastic bags that had comic books in them.